-Most of the institutes have given out their calls and many of you might be planning to retake the CAT.
+Most of the institutes have given out their calls (or at least most of you know your chances) and many of you might be planning to retake the CAT.
 For some of you, it might be a case of almost getting there but missing out because of one poor section or just missing out on the overall percentile.
 For others, the CAT-day might have been a bad day at the office and you knew straight away that nothing much was going to happen.
 On my first attempt, I fell into the latter group — I knew I was out of my depth when I saw the Quant paper, there was no way I was going to clear the cut-offs.
 This despite consistently doing very well in the Sims leading up to the test.
 I decided to take another shot since I was very clear that it was not out of my league.
 This post, in three parts, is for all those re-takers who are NOT hoping to get lucky next time around but want to ensure that …

 Every year a lot of young men and women toil away at this thing called CAT preparation.
 The most sincere and determined ones, come in full of energy and enthusiasm to do whatever it takes to ace this test and get into the hallowed portals of an IIM.
 But do they come in with a blank mind ready to understand what this test is all about and attune themselves to it?
 The answer as we all know is, NO. A CAT aspirant beginning his prep will be at the least 20 years old, long enough to start the test with a sizeable psychological baggage — a mental make up that stems from one’s experiences and successes with education & tests throughout school & college.

 The response to the first SIMCAT was great and it was nice to see so many students jump into the fray from the word go.
 But the plunge as most of you would know is similar to jumping off a diving board for the first time — the moment of impact, the bewilderment when you are […]